Cultural Participation Survey

 How are the participants selected?

-The survey involves a sample of 10,000 inhabitants of Estonia.
-The survey population covers all Estonian residents aged 15 or over, excluding inhabitants of institutional households (children’s homes, care homes, cloisters, etc.).
+The survey population includes all Estonian residents aged 15 or over, excluding inhabitants of institutional households (children’s homes, care homes, convents and monasteries, etc.).
 All estimates are calculated on the basis of the total population in the area concerned.
-The volumes of the total population and the subpopulations of persons are found on the basis of the population estimate calculated by Statistics Estonia.
+The volumes of the total population and the subpopulations are determined on the basis of the population estimate calculated by Statistics Estonia.

-The sample of the cultural participation survey is person-based.
-10,000 permanent residents of Estonia aged 15 or over, selected by random sampling, are surveyed.
-The sampling of persons is carried out by geographically stratified systematic sampling procedure, i.e. independent subsamples are drawn separately from the non-overlapping subpopulations called strata.
+The Cultural Participation Survey uses random sampling: 10,000 randomly selected permanent residents of Estonia aged 15 or over are surveyed.
+A geographically stratified systematic sampling procedure is used, i.e. independent subsamples are randomly selected from the non-overlapping subpopulations called strata.

 Approximately 1% of the population is surveyed and the results are extended to the whole population.
 Each person in the survey represents about one hundred inhabitants of Estonia.